FAQs

 A Nationally Significant Infrastructure Project (NSIP) is a project over a certain size or scale which means it is considered by the Government to be of national importance.

 Light Valley Solar is classified as an NSIP because of the amount of electricity it is anticipated to deliver (up to 500 MW).
-This exceeds the minimum 50 MW threshold set out in the Planning Act 2008.
+This exceeds the minimum 50 MW threshold set out in the Planning Act 2008, which was updated to 100 MW in 2025.

 The development regime for an NSIP comes under the Planning Act 2008.
 This means we need to submit an application for a Development Consent Order (DCO) to build, operate and decommission Light Valley Solar to the Planning Inspectorate rather than North Yorkshire Council as the local planning authority.